 You may need to begin with one target for macros and then adjust.
 Some people find they feel best at lower amounts of protein than the highest range while others, especially those who are active, thrive at higher levels.
 If you’ve been eating a lot of fat, then you may want to gradually decrease the amount of fat you consume until your fat grams are less than or equal to protein.
+If you experience hunger when lowering fat, increase protein.
+There is no maximum amount of protein, so default to eating more protein when you are hungry.

 Remember, higher protein keto does not mean low fat.
 You don’t have to fear that, but you want to be mindful of how much you consume.
 Once fat adapted, you don’t necessarily need to add extra fat just for the sake of adding fat.